Linear Credit Risk Models: The linear hypercube model

-for some positive constants $L_1,\,\dots,\,L_m$.
-Lemma~\ref{lem:LHCMident} shows that such model is observationally equivalent to the above specification. \end{remark}

-In Section~\ref{sec:MPR} we describe all possible market price of risk specifications under which the drift function of $(Y_t,X_t)$ remains linear.
+In Section~\ref{sec:MPR} we describe all possible market price of risk specifications under which the drift function of $(Y,X)$ remains linear.

-\begin{remark} The volatility of $X_{it}$ is maximal at the center of its support and decreases to zero at its boundaries.
+\begin{remark} The volatility of $X_{i}$ is maximal at the center of its support when ${X_{i}=Y/2}$ and decreases to zero at its boundaries for $X_{i}\to$ 0 and $X_{i}\to Y$.
 As a consequence, some factors may alternate visits to the lower part and upper part of their supports, and therefore may mimic regime-shifting behavior. \end{remark}